An "abnormal load" can generally be described as a vehicle having one or more of the following characteristics:

 Who must I inform?

-Hauliers who wish to move abnormal loads must contact the Greater Manchester Abnormal Loads Unit as stated above.
+Hauliers who wish to move abnormal loads must contact the TfGM Abnormal Loads Unit as stated above.
 In some cases permission may be required from the Highways Agency - the Abnormal Loads Unit will advise on this.

 There is also a legal requirement to notify the Police of the movement of an abnormal load at least two days in advance.